 Now that you tea lovers know the difference, it leaves the real question: Are you team Earl Grey or English Breakfast?

 DOES EARL GREY TEA HAVE CAFFEINE?

-The exact caffeine content of Earl Grey tea will depend on each blend and how the specific leaves were grown, processed, and brewed.
-Nowadays, you can even find Earl Grey teas made with different types of tea like green or white teas, or even pick up decaffeinated options.
-However, a classic cup of black Earl Grey tea steeped for the recommended amount of time will generally have around 30-60 mg of caffeine per cup.
-Black teas generally have more caffeine than other teas, but still significantly less than coffee which reaches up to 200 mg per cup.
+The exact caffeine content of Earl Grey tea will depend on each blend and how the specific tea leaves are grown, processed, and brewed.
+Earl Grey teas made with different types of base tea like earl green or white teas, will effect the caffeine content.
+However, a classic black tea base will generally have around 30-60 mg of caffeine per cup.
+Black teas generally have more caffeine than other types, but still significantly less than coffee, which reaches up to 200 mg per cup.
 With so many different variations, you can learn more about the caffeine in different types of tea.

 BEST EARL GREY TEAS

 If you want to try out Earl Grey tea for the first time or even if you’re a connoisseur looking for your next favorite brew, we made a curated list of the best Earl Grey teas including the most popular varieties to help you narrow down your search.
 Take a look at these tried and true tea blends and sip for yourself!

 One of the most popular teas to drink during an Afternoon Tea, Earl Grey is also one of the most versatile.
 It's the foundation of a London Fog, a delicious tea latte that is made with Earl Grey tea, steamed milk, and vanilla syrup - or you can substitute lavender syrup for a sweet, floral balance to the citrus.
 If you’re in the mood for something lighter, try making an Earl Grey Palmer for a refreshing drink on a warm summer afternoon.